Salman Rushdie stabbing – man enters not guilty plea

 The Indian-born British author sustained injuries to his eye, arm and liver in the attack on Friday.

-The man accused of stabbing author Sir Salman Rushdie has entered a not guilty plea in a New York court on charges of attempted murder and assault.
+The man accused of stabbing Sir Salman Rushdie pleaded not guilty on Saturday to charges of attempted murder and assault, in what a prosecutor called a “pre-planned” crime, as the renowned author of The Satanic Verses remained in hospital with serious injuries.

-A lawyer for Hadi Matar, 24, entered the plea on his behalf during a formal hearing.
+A lawyer for Hadi Matar entered the plea on his behalf during a formal hearing at a court in western New York.

-Matar appeared in court wearing a black and white jumpsuit and a white face mask.
-His hands were cuffed in front of him.
+Matar appeared in court wearing a black and white jumpsuit and a white face mask, with his hands cuffed in front of him.

-Matar is accused of attacking Indian-born British author Sir Salman on Friday as he was being introduced at a lecture at the Chautauqua Institute.
+A judge ordered him to be held without bail after district attorney Jason Schmidt told her Matar took steps to purposely put himself in a position to harm Sir Salman, getting an advance pass to the event where the author was speaking and arriving a day early with a fake ID.

+“This was a targeted, unprovoked, pre-planned attack on Mr Rushdie,” Mr Schmidt said.

 Sir Salman suffered serious injuries in the attack and remains in hospital.